-21 Capital and Operating Costs
+18 Capital & Operating Costs

-21.1 Basis for Cost Estimates
+18.1 Basis for Cost Estimates

 Accurate estimation of capital and operating costs is fundamental to assessing the economic viability of a proposed project.
-Together with projected revenues and other anticipated expenses, these cost estimates provide the foundation for the financial analysis detailed in Section 22.
+Together with projected revenues and other anticipated expenses, these cost estimates provide the foundation for the financial analysis detailed in Section 19.

 For the Santa Cruz Copper Project, capital and operating costs were determined based on the mine plan and SX/EW plant design.
-The estimation process incorporated assessments of material and labour requirements derived from the design, analysis of the process flowsheet, and anticipated consumption of power and supplies.
+The estimation process incorporated assessments of material and labor requirements derived from the design, analysis of the process flowsheet, and anticipated consumption of power and supplies.

-All capital and operating cost estimates are within the range of AACE Class 3 guidelines, with an expected accuracy of -20% to +25%.
+All capital and operating cost estimates meet the requirements of S-K 1300 and AACE Class 3, with an expected accuracy of -20% to +25%.
 A contingency of <15% has been applied to capital cost estimates.
 All pricing is considered in Q1 2025 dollars.
 Inflation or escalation are not considered.

 Cost estimation is based on a combination of vendor and consumable quotes and internal database.
-Approximately 80% of the capital estimate is based on detailed quotes with estimated labour installation.
+Approximately 80% of the capital estimate is based on detailed quotes with estimated labor installation.
 For the purposes of this study, initial capital expenditure is assumed to be costs incurred in 2026, 2027, and 2028.
 By the end of 2028, ore production from stopes has been established and the SX/EW plant infrastructure has been installed to begin copper production.
 Additional mine and plant capital costs are incurred from 2029 and 2050 to continue meeting mine ramp up and production demands and are included in sustaining capital costs.